IBM-Cloud/ansible-collection-ibm/docs/ibm_cis.rst

     The resource group id

+  resource_status (False, str, None)
+    The status of the resource

+  service (False, str, None)
+    The name of the Cloud Internet Services offering

-  resource_crn (False, str, None)
+  resource_name (False, str, None)
-    The crn of the resource
+    The name of the resource

   resource_group_name (False, str, None)